balazs-szalai/praktikum/README.md

 Examples are provided in the $examples$ folder.
 They are not meant to be understood as the actual measurements they were, they are only there to showcase the usage on some data.

 ## Dependencies
-This package only uses very common Python libraries: Numpy, Scipy, Sympy and Matplotlib.
+This package only uses very common Python libraries: Numpy, Scipy, Sympy, Matplotlib and Pandas.